lathonez/powwow/lessons/ZERO.md

 Don't worry about information overload.

-App files:

-Only in pages / services.
+The files we care about are only in pages / services.

 * Pages: each page in our app has a folder.
 * Services: services are for Typescript code used by multiple pages.

-Pages:
+## Coding Into

+Each of our pages has:

 Each has Typescript, HTML and SCSS